pybamm-team/PyBaMM/README.md

 Users can install [scikits.odes](https://github.com/bmcage/odes) in order to use the wrapped SUNDIALS ODE and DAE [solvers](https://pybamm.readthedocs.io/en/latest/source/solvers/scikits_solvers.html).
-To install scikits.odes, either follow the instructions below, or use the provided install script in `scripts/install_scikits_odes.sh`.

-First download and compile sundials 3.1.1:
+To install scikits.odes, you will need to first download and compile sundials 3.1.1:

 ```bash
 $ INSTALL_DIR=`pwd`/sundials